-Nowadays, windshields or automotive glasses are usually taken for granted when we think about the design of vehicles.
+Nowadays, windshields or automotive glass are usually taken for granted when we think about the design of vehicles.
 But their presence is far more essential than what we consider them to be.
 Since the beginning of the 20th century, when cars started to incorporate the use of frontal widescreens, the driving experience improved exponentially for everybody that was on board.

-What are the main types of auto glass
+What are the Main Types of Auto Glass?

 Tempered glass is up to 4x harder than ordinary glass, which makes it withstand intense impacts.
 This is the main reason why it’s mostly used in the side-windows and headlights of vehicles.
 It’s crafting process basically takes a regular glass and by a thermic process, is heated up to 1560°F, and then quickly blown by air jets, rapidly cooling all the layers at different rates.